Lukaswbrr/Demo-Scripter/docs/getting_started/overview.md

+>[!WARNING]
+>In the future when DemoScripter is available as a Godot Addon, it's planned for DemoScripter to have a unique addon menu where you can create dialogue scenes and save them as Resources files! (which you can make translations on the addon menu too, making it easier to translate and save as .csv file)
+>This page MAY be obsolute in the future and only be used for legacy purposes. (but for now, it inst.)

 # Creating a basic dialogue scene
 1. Create a new CanvasLayer scene
 2. Duplicate the VisualNovelScene_hud.tscn scene into the new CanvasLayer scene (make the HUD scene local)